go-sphere/go-sphere.github.io/content/docs/concepts/project-structure.md

 - `run`, `run/swag`: Run main server and Swagger server

 When to Customize
-- You can adapt directories to your team’s preferences, but keeping the above separation helps codegen and tooling work smoothly.
+- Adapt directories to your team’s preferences, but keep the separation above so codegen and tooling remain smooth.